 Departmental Requirements.
 Students must meet all University requirements for the M.A. degree as described in the Graduate Catalog.
 A total of 30 credit hours in graduate level psychology courses are required, including core content and basic methods courses.
 A research thesis is required (as described above), with a minimum of six (6) hours of thesis credit (PSY6971) that count toward the required 30.
+Individual concentrations may require more than 30 hours for accreditation.
 With the approval of the Graduate Program Committee, students can petition to count up to three (3) Directed Research PSY6917 hours towards the required thesis hours requirement (see the department website for the "Petition to Substitute Directed Research Hours for Thesis/Dissertation Hours").
 Students must successfully defend the thesis during an oral examination before their committee.
 Submit a defense announcement to Laura Pierce (use the thesis defense announcement at this link http://psychology.usf.edu/policies/forms/ThesisDefenseAnnouncementTemplate.docx.
 After the defense, submit the signed Successful Defense form (Masters)